Main contents start here

-Major broadcasting services can be divided roughly into three categories: terrestrial, satellite, and cable television.
+Major broadcasting services can be divided roughly into 3 categories: terrestrial, satellite, and cable television.
 Terrestrial digital broadcasting was launched in some areas of the Kanto, Kinki and Chukyo regions in December 2003 and then also in other areas, including all prefectural capitals, in December 2006.
 By March 31, 2012, analog broadcasting ended and was completely replaced with terrestrial digital broadcasting in all parts of Japan.
-Currently, examinations are being conducted towards an early start of broadcasting services in 4K and 8K, which have 8 and 16 times the pixel number of existing full high definition are being promoted, and new 4K and 8K satellite broadcast services began in December 2018.
+Currently, 4K and 8K broadcast services with 4 and 16 times the pixel number of existing full high definition are being promoted, and new 4K and 8K satellite broadcast services began in December 2018.

-Throughout the long history, Japan has been endowed with an abundance of valuable cultural assets, including works of art, historic landmarks, and many natural monuments.
+Throughout its long history, Japan has been endowed with an abundance of valuable cultural assets, including works of art, historic landmarks, and many natural monuments.
 To pass on this cultural heritage to future generations, the Japanese government has accorded many of the most important assets as national treasures, designated important cultural properties, historic sites, places of scenic beauty, or natural monuments, based on the Act on Protection of Cultural Properties.
 In addition to preserving cultural assets, measures to utilize such assets are being established, such as expansion of viewing opportunities through exhibitions.

-Chapter 17 Government System (PDF:3,994KB)
+Chapter 17 Government System (PDF:5,677KB)

 The Constitution of Japan, which went into effect on May 3, 1947, is based on three core principles: sovereignty of the people, respect for fundamental human rights and pacifism.
 To control governmental power effectively through checks and balances, governmental power is separated into three independent branches: legislative, executive and judicial, and each contains a separate set of agencies and personnel.